Urban Health Program

 - Promoting and supporting community initiatives and programs that address health disparities and community health

-- Partnering with High Schools, Colleges, and other educational organizations to engage students and personnel about the nursing profession and competitive admissions processes
+- Partnering with high schools, colleges and other educational organizations to engage students and personnel in understanding the nursing profession and competitive admissions processes

 - Collaborating and promoting interdisciplinary programs and activities across the health sciences

-The CON UHP seeks to educate the next generation of nursing leaders, from entry level to advanced practice (clinical, teaching and research); and to enhance the appreciation of cultural diversity in the College of Nursing, the University of Illinois at Chicago and society at large.
+At the College of Nursing, UHP seeks to educate the next generation of nursing leaders, from entry-level to advanced practice (clinical, teaching and research).
+We also aim to enhance the appreciation of cultural diversity in the College of Nursing, the University of Illinois at Chicago and society at large.
 This is achieved by offering students support services in the following areas: